Sunday, 30 December 2007

 Finally I saw JBJ, Jhoom Baraber Jhoom.

-The reviews were so bad and I am not a real fan of any of its stars, so I was not very motivated to watch the film.
+The film's reviews were so bad and I am not a real fan of any of its stars, so I was not very motivated to watch the film.
 However the music was wonderful and I kept on listening to the songs.
 Even after many more newer movies had come and gone, the music of JBJ continues to pulsate in my head even now.

 Plus the negative reviews are actually a plus point, the more negative the reviews, the less expectations I have when I do watch some of those film.
 This is true up to a point.
 There are certain films with unbelievable storylines, that good or bad reviews, that I don’t want to watch any way.
-But for films like JBJ, I think that bad reviews are good since almost always I end up feeling that the film was not so terrible after all.
+But for films like JBJ, I think that bad reviews can be good since almost always I end up feeling that the film was not so terrible after all.

 That is how I started watching it, ready to doze off while watching it.
 Yes, I hate to admit it but it seems to happen quite frequently recently, that I doze off while watching some films and my wife swears that I snore louder than the background music of some of these films.
 So I was there, feeling a little complacent and superior, about the depths the Bollywood film industry has fallen to, sprawled on the sofa in the living room.

 Guess what, I never dozed off and on the whole I liked the film.
 I thought it was a little whacky but it was good fun.
-I loved Lara Dutta too, the first part of the film, like in the song "Ticket to Bollywood".
+I loved Lara Dutta too, especially in the first part of the film, like in the song "Ticket to Bollywood".

 I even liked Amitabh Bhacchan, he looks kind of cute and he seems to be enjoying himself.

 But I can understand the point of all the critics and aam junta, who didn’t like this film.
 It is a real nightmare, especially for those defending Bhartiya sanskriti and NRI dreams.
-The film bulldozes almost all the sacred cows dear to babies fed on mamma Yashraj films’ milk of Raichand families, Rahuls, Veer-Zaaras.
+The film bulldozes almost all the sacred cows dear to babies fed on mamma Yashraj films’ milk of Raichand families, Rahuls, and Veer-Zaaras.
 Yes, I know I am mixing my Chopras, Johars and Barjatyas, but I am sure you get point I want to make.

 Jhoom Barabar Jhoom is a subsversive film